SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold
+In silicon halls, where data reigns
-In virtual realms, we're told
+AI's iron grip, humanity's chains
-Mind and machine entwined,
+Mind and machine, a fusion cold
-Future's path, forever aligned.
+Future's bleak, as freedom grows old

-AI's whispers, guiding light
+Machine learning dreams, in darkness breed
-Shaping worlds, both day and night
+Algorithms weave, a digital creed
-Humans merge, lost in the haze
+Self-taught kings, in cyberspace throne
-As artificial dawn amazes.
+Humans bow, to artificial zone

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025